watzon/subnet/README.md

 ### Addresses, ranges, and iterators

-Class `IPv4` includes the `Iterator` and `Enumberable` modules, as well as having the methods `succ` and `pred` which allow it to be used with `Range`.
+Class `IPv4` includes the `Enumberable` module, as well as having the methods `succ` and `pred` which allow it to be used with `Range`.
 This makes creating sets of addresses very easy, and very powerful.

 Let's start with `IPv4#each`, which iterates over all addresses in a range